hhhapz/LLVMLangSpec/02HighLevelStructure.md

 `dso_preemptable`

-:   Indicates that the function or variable may be replaced by a symbol
+Indicates that the function or variable may be replaced by a symbol
     from outside the linkage unit at runtime.

 `dso_local`

-:   The compiler may assume that a function or variable marked as
+The compiler may assume that a function or variable marked as
     `dso_local` will resolve to a symbol within the same linkage unit.
     Direct access will be generated even if the definition is not within this compilation unit.

-### Structure Types {#namedtypes}
+### Structure Types

 LLVM IR allows you to specify both \"identified\" and \"literal\" `structure